datlt4/design-patterns-in-modern-cpp/README.md

 ## Single Responsibility Principle (SRP)

 - A class should have only one reason to change.

 - It means that a class should have a single responsibility, and all its services should be narrowly aligned with that responsibility.

 - This principle encourages the separation of concerns and helps in making classes and methods easier to understand and maintain.

 ## Open-Closed Principle (OCP)

+- Software entities (classes, modules, functions) should be open for extension but closed for modification.

+- It encourages developers to design their software components in a way that allows for adding new functionality (extension) without changing existing code (modification).

+- Achieved through the use of interfaces, abstract classes, and polymorphism.

 ## Liskov Substitution Principle (LSP)

 ## Interface Segregation Principle (ISP)